amd/quark-documentation/docs/onnx/example_quark_onnx_gptq.rst

 This command will generate a quantized model under the **gptq_quantized_models** folder, which was quantized by Int8 configuration for transformer-based models with 8-bits GPTQ Quant.

-The quantizer takes the float model and produce a quantized model with MatMulNBits GPTQ (4-bits).
+The quantizer takes the float model and produces a quantized model with MatMulNBits GPTQ (4-bits).

 ::